How to Calculate Combustion Air

 The combustion process necessitates that the air used contains 20.9% oxygen.
 If the oxygen level is lower, the flame will begin to generate excess carbon monoxide (CO), an odorless gas that can be inhaled, hindering the body's ability to absorb oxygen.
 Each year, CO poisoning results in fatalities in the USA.
 It is essential to be increasingly vigilant about this issue as we enhance the insulation of our homes and utilize appliances that rely on indoor air for combustion.

-It is evident that even a small amount of CO can become problematic.
+Even a small amount of CO can become problematic.
 When considering this in terms of parts per million, it is quite striking.
 Let us examine the required air volume.
 The federal regulations stipulate that there should be 50 cubic feet of space for every 1,000 BTUs of input from your heating appliance.
 Local or state codes may have stricter requirements.
 By determining the input of the appliance and dividing it by the total cubic feet of the mechanical room, the result must be at least 50 cubic feet per 1,000 BTUs.
 If the space does not meet this requirement, it is necessary to introduce combustion air from outside.
 Additionally, if there are hallways or other rooms connected to the mechanical room without a door, we can factor in these areas as well.

 It is important to assess all potential sources of combustion air until reaching a doorway with a door.
 The regulations specify that even if the door is louvered, calculations should cease at the door.
 If the utility room has a door, even if it remains open, we stop at that point.
 The formula utilizes BTUs in MBH (thousand BTUs per hour), meaning the last three zeros are omitted.
 For instance, 130,000 BTUs would be represented as 130.
 Now, let us consider a mechanical room that includes a door.